nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

     # to run chip-bridge-app
     $ chip-bridge-app

-    # to run chip-energy-management-app
+    # to run chip-evse-app
-    $ chip-energy-management-app
+    $ chip-evse-app

-    # To run imx-thread-br-app, you need to execute the commands to [load the Wi-Fi/BT firmware and set up BT on the end device](#ble-wifi-end).
-You also need to execute the commands to setup [otbr-agent](#setup-otbr-agent) or [otbr-agent-iwxxx](#setup-otbr-agent-iwxxx) on the end device.
-Then, execute:
+    # to run imx-thread-br-app
     $ imx-thread-br-app

+**Note: Before running imx-thread-br-app, ensure the following prerequisites are completed on the end device: Set up the Open Thread Border Router by following the instructions for either [otbr-agent or otbr-agent-iwxxx](#setup-otbr-on-imx-mpu-platform)**

-Final, commission and control the end device on the controller device.
+Finally, commission and control the end device on the controller device.

     # commission the end devices
     $ chip-tool pairing onnetwork 8888 20202021

     # control commands same as ble-wifi commissioning method

-To run applications with trusty on the i.MX8M Mini EVK by onnetwork commissioning way, you should use to the [enable command](#enable-the-secure-storage-service) to enable the secure storage service.
+To run applications with trusty on the i.MX 8M Mini EVK by onnetwork commissioning way, you should use to the [enable command](#enable-the-secure-storage-service) to enable the secure storage service.
-<a name="note-of-using-matter-demos"></a>

-<a name="matter-ota"></a>
+<a name="running-matter-ota-for-wi-fibt-firmware-and-application-on-the-imx-mpu-platform"></a>

-## Running Matter OTA of Wi-Fi/BT firmware and application on the i.MX MPU platform
+## Running Matter OTA for Wi-Fi/BT firmware and application on the i.MX MPU platform

-Matter provides chip-ota-provider-app and chip-ota-requestor-app to support the OTA update feature.
-On i.MX MPU platform, we provide a reference for 88W8987, IW612 firmware and nxp-thermostat-app OTA update.
-The network topology diagram as shown below.
+Matter provides the chip-ota-provider-app and chip-ota-requestor-app to support the OTA update feature.
+On the i.MX MPU platform, we provide a reference for 88W8987, IW612 firmware, and nxp-thermostat-app OTA update.
+The network topology diagram is shown as below.

 <img src="../images/matter_demos/ota.png" width = "500"/>